|

 the sun, which introduces some variability.
 Also, some colors,

-particularly brighter colors like red, will fade more regardless of printing
+particularly brighter colors like red, will fade more regardless of printing method.

 - Cost.
 The major advantage to screen-printing